” F A C E B O O K J A I L i s U N C O N S T I T U T I O N A L “

-The lawsuit alleges that Facebook wrongfully deleted Scarborough’s posts — supposedly because they violated community standards, and then, as punishment, Facebook sentenced her to “Facebook Jail,” on several occasions — for periods of 30 days — during which Facebook suspended her ability to post any comments or photos on Facebook.
+The lawsuit alleges that Facebook wrongfully deleted the mothers posts — supposedly because they violated community standards, and then, as punishment, Facebook sentenced her to “Facebook Jail,” on several occasions — for periods of 30 days — during which Facebook suspended her ability to post any comments or photos on Facebook.

 Facebook community standards cannot justify censorship or “Facebook Jail.”
 Furthermore, the community standards are vague.
 What is meant by bullying?
 When does criticism become hate speech?
 When does satire become fake news?

 “Free speech stands no differently than freedom from vaccination.”